microsoft/CosmosDB_Multi-Tenant/README.md

 ### 4.1 High Availability Features:
-Azure Cosmos DB is designed to provide multiple features and configuration options to achieve high availability for all solution availability needs.
+Azure Cosmos DB is designed to provide multiple features and configuration options to achieve high availability to satisfy the mission critical enterprise application's requirement.

 ### Replica Outages
 Replica outages refer to outages of individual nodes in an Azure Cosmos DB cluster deployed in an